tra-versed/Cyclistic-Bikeshare-Analysis/README.md

 ---

 3. Examining average monthly ride lengths for each rider type offers an additional perspective.
 The surge in casual rider trips around July was reflected in the surge of average ride lengths among casual riders.
 While member rider lengths had a slight surge, the averages were significantly more consistent throughout the year.
+Additionally, casual riders averaged longer trip times than members across 2023, although the sample size of casual trips used to calculate these averages was significantly smaller than member trips.

 <kbd>![Average Monthly Ride Length](https://github.com/user-attachments/assets/762d91b8-976a-4217-9bfe-e4c87245a76c)</kbd>